Top 10 Things to Do on the Great Ocean Road, VIC

 Ten of the best things to do on the Great Ocean Road: Cape Otway Lightstation

 If you venture up the spiral stairway and step out onto the perimeter of the observation tower you’ll be able to soak up some truly fabulous views, but that’s not the only thing that will take your breath away — hold on tight because the wind up there is crazy!
 There are several other points of interest in the lighthouse precinct, including the Telegraph Station, the WWII Bunker, the Indigenous Cultural Centre, and the Whale Interpretive Site.
+Please note: Access to the lighthouse is currently not permitted for safety reasons.
+It will not reopen until repair work has been carried out.

 5. Dive into the region’s fabulous food scene

 The region is renowned for its culinary culture and there’s no shortage of innovative experiences to keep foodies well and truly satiated.
-Top eateries include A La Grecque with its modern Greek flavours at Aireys Inlet, the sustainable paddock to plate ethos of Brae in Birregurra, and Chris’s Beacon Point Restaurant in Apollo Bay for southern Mediterranean-inspired fare.
+Top eateries include A La Grecque with its modern Greek flavours at Aireys Inlet, the sustainable paddock to plate ethos of Brae in Birregurra, and Chris’s Restaurant in Apollo Bay for southern Mediterranean-inspired fare.

 Ten of the best things to do on the Great Ocean Road

-Chris’s Beacon Point Restaurant.
+Chris’s Restaurant.
 Image: Visit Victoria

 For a more casual affair, try the Great Ocean Road Brewhouse in the main street of Apollo Bay.
 The bistro serves generously sized meals in a warm and welcoming setting.
 Think salmon and King Island scallop penne with chorizo.
 You get the picture.